Skip to footer content

 Consider the Single Responsibility Principle.
 When working with IronPDF, it's beneficial to have classes that handle specific aspects of PDF generation or manipulation.
 For instance, one class could create PDF documents, while another focuses on adding and formatting content.

 The Open/Closed Principle encourages us to design our PDF-related classes with extension in mind.
 Instead of modifying existing classes to accommodate new features, we can create classes that extend or implement existing interfaces.
-This way, we adhere to the principle without compromising the existing functionality.
+This way, we adhere to the principle without compromising existing functionality.

 The Liskov Substitution Principle comes into play when dealing with different types of PDF elements.
 Whether it's text, images, or annotations, designing classes that adhere to a common interface allows for seamless substitution and enhances the flexibility of our PDF generation code.
 The Interface Segregation Principle is essential when defining contracts for classes that interact with IronPDF.
 By creating small, specific interfaces tailored to the needs of different components, we avoid unnecessary dependencies and ensure that classes only implement the methods they require.